 Photo: Arijit Pal and an elusive Nicobar long-tailed macaque

 Richard is interested in the topics of learning and cognition in animals and what causes inter-individual differences in learning and other cognitive abilities.
 Richard completed his B.Sc. in Biological Sciences and B.Sc.
 Honours degree in Zoology and Ecology at the University of the Witwatersrand in Johannesburg (South Africa) where his childhood passion for learning and animal behaviour blossomed.

 These interests and educational background led Richard to pursue a M.Sc. in Animal Behaviour on the topics of social learning and cognition.
 His project aimed to investigate whether African striped mice living in the highly ephemeral and dry conditions of the Succulent Karoo can learn a basic food incentive task from conspecifics.
 He also explored pertinent factors (e.g., attention, personality, age, group size, and sex) affecting this social learning ability.
 After this, he worked with the Kalahari Meerkat Project, gathering behavioural, weight, and life history data of meerkats living in the Kalahari Desert in Southern Africa and gaining a deeper understanding of what it means to conduct research in animal behaviour.
 His work and research to date are a testament to his love for the field of animal behaviour.

-Richard joined our team in 2021 to study the psychological, cultural, ecological, and phylogenetic processes underlying the development and evolution of object play and tool use in different groups and species of free-living macaques.
+Richard joined our team in 2021 to study the psychological, cultural, ecological, and phylogenetic processes underlying behavioral innovations, with a focus on the development and evolution of object play and tool use in different groups and species of free-living macaques.